-- A.13 The main occupations of employment in the HEY LEP region are professional occupations (18%) followed by associate professional & tech occupations skilled trades occupations (14%), elementary occupations (13%) and skilled trade occupations (12%). - A.14 The occupational profile of the HEY LEP region suggests a broad base of employment within low and medium skill occupations, with higher skill occupations accounting for a smaller share of jobs locally than is seen nationally.
-Managerial, professional, and associate professional jobs account for only 40% of total jobs in Hull & East Yorkshire compared to 50% nationally.
+- A.14 The main occupations of employment in the HEY region are professional occupations (19%) followed by associate professional & tech occupations skilled trades occupations (14%), elementary occupations (14%) and skilled trade occupations (11%). - A.15 The occupational profile of the HEY region suggests a broad base of employment within low and medium skill occupations, with higher skill occupations accounting for a smaller share of jobs locally than is seen nationally.
+Managerial, professional, and associate professional jobs account for only 43% of total jobs in Hull & East Yorkshire compared to 52% nationally.
+When the local geography of Hull & East Yorkshire is examined, these same higher-level occupations account for 44% in the East Riding of Yorkshire and 42% in City of Kingston upon Hull.